What Production Set-up & Maintenance contributes to Cardinal Health

-- Normal working hours depending on the shift you are assigned are:
+- Normal working hours depending on the shift you are assigned are as follows:

 Minimum 3 years experience in a manufacturing maintenance environment required.

-Minimum score of 60 on the Mechanical Standard Timing Model.
+Minimum score of 60 on the Electrical Skills Testing Device

 Must be able to speak, read and write the English language